 Phil had left over from a window glazing job of the shed we are in some clear plastic.
 This time it was my turn with the Dremel to cut out the glass for the windows.
 I super glued them in, getting stuck to them a few times. (thanks Phil for rescuing me.)
 While I was doing this Phil sorted out the 4 corner posts.
 With very small hinges we attached the doors to the corner posts.
-Once attached we lay out the doors as seen in the photo.
+Once attached we laid out the doors as seen in the photo.
 Then I could get the correct measurement for the top

 It didn't take to long to attach the other panels.
 It soon started to take shape.

 THE ROOF.
 Now this was going to be a challenge!
 This took a lot of working out!
 The roof had to be made up the same as a layer cake.
 The plan was to have a three layered roof.
 First idea was to cut out the bottom two layers out of one piece of wood.
 Look at the photo, you can see my attempt to cut out the shape of the middle layer leaving a thin bottom layer.
 That didn't work, it needed the middle layer to be bit thicker so I trimmed off the bottom layer.
 I was lucky to have some 3mm plywood, so I made the bottom layer of out of that.
-Next was see if we could shape the top piece of wood into a pointed roof.
+Next was to see if we could shape the top piece of wood into a pointed roof.
 We found a thick piece of wood but trying to work out how to cut it correctly stumped us.
 It took a week scribbling ideas down for us to hit on the answer.
-Scratch the one piece of wood idea again, 5mm plywood cut into triangles, the joining edges slightly chamfered, so once placed together they create a pointed roof.
+Scratch the one piece of wood idea again, 5mm plywood cut into triangles, the joining edges were slightly chamfered, so once placed together they create a pointed roof.
 You will see in the next photo it ended up to be a 4 layered roof.

 Thanks to Dave (Phil's brother) who helped with how we could bolt the hole roof together.
 Dave suggested to make a triangle block to be placed in the point of the roof so it will support the plywood in the right position plus to give it strength.
 Wood glued and panel pinned down the plywood point to the top layer.
 Then the thin plywood bottom layer and the middle layer were drilled, glued an screwed from underneath to the top layer.
 Also 4 blocks were cut and glue an screwed to the underside of the bottom layer in each corner as locators so the hole roof can be placed on without it needing to be screwed down.
 Plus it then can be lifted off to get access the inside of the TARDIS.